ansariwasim/delta-alpha/README.md

 # delta-alpha
-follow to apna-college video  to how to create new repository
+follow to apna-college video  to how to create new repository.